-Voice counts for Bruno for 44.1 kHz and 48 kHz sessions are the same on Pro Tools|HD-series systems not equipped with an HD Accel card, and Pro Tools 24 MIX-series systems.
+Voice counts for Bruno for 44.1 kHz and 48 kHz sessions are the same on Pro Tools|HD-series systems not equipped with an HD Accel card.

 If all available voices are being used, playing an additional note will replace the first note played in the chord.